Teppichseite/DeckPass/README.md

 ## Plugin Setup
 1. You can install the Plugin in two ways:
     1. Download the Plugin from the Decky Plugin Store (Not available yet)
-    2. Build the plugin yourself as described here
+    2. Build the plugin yourself
 2. Open DeckPass in the Steam Quick Access Menu
-3. For the first time setup follow the Setup Guide displayed on the screen
+3. For the first time setup either follow the Setup Guide within the plugin or the steps described here:

-## Plugin usage
+    1. Go to Desktop mode
+    2. Install the KeePassXC (`org.keepassxc.KeePassXC`) flatpack
+        - Either via Discover store
+        - Or by running flatpak `flatpak install --user flathub org.keepassxc.KeePassXC`
+    3. Open KeePassXC and create a new Database with a password
+    4. Add your entries.
+You can edit the Database later as often as you want
+    5. Save the Database under the DeckPass folder within your user directory under the `DeckPass` folder (e.g. `/home/deck/DeckPass`)
+    6. Database path could look like this then: `/home/deck/DeckPass/passwords.kdbx`

 ## Security considerations
 1. DeckPass serves only as a frontend for KeePassXC and itself does not store any credentials persistently